 - Nepalese Student

-Source: International Education and the US Department of State Bureau of Educational and Cultural Affair.
+Source: International Education and the US Department of State Bureau of Educational and Cultural Affairs.

 How Many Nepalese are in the USA? – Latest Research

 According to the South Asian Resource center and Setopati’s research, 3,15,980 Nepalese are living in the USA.
 This 2017’s research was based on Census Bureau, Homeland security, State Department, CDC, World Bank, Migration Policy Institute, International Education Exchange, Track immigration, NCCL and UNHCR’s from 2010 to 2016’s data collection.